phantom567459/SoundFMVextractor/README.md

 Default is pc/bf1.
 If you wish to extract and use .pss movie files, you will need to research PSS demuxing and converting.
 This is beyond the scope of this program.

+Update 6/6/2021  - Sound extract Bug fixes (still has some issues with extracting ambient on BF2 PC & Xbox)

 Update 1/21/2020 - officially added BF2 support (it's been there in the source for a while).
 Added support for PS2 The Clone Wars, with limited functionality.
 BF2 and BF1 hash lists were split off.

 Update 10/31/2019 - Happy Halloween!
 Public Release - fixed common.bnk for SWBF1, added xmv extraction (still wonky), added -v (version) with bf2 option but only works for common.bnk at the moment.